jayway/webpack-lab/transpile-postcss/README.md

 #### Lets try it out

 Run our webpack config with 'npm run build' and open the index.html file. <br>
-If you inspect the element you should see a class looking something like 'HelloWorld__cool--NqzBl'.
+If you inspect the element you should see a class looking something like **HelloWorld__cool--NqzBl**.

 ### Post css setup

-So css modules is good and all.
-But you probably want sass or something.
-I'm gonna use postcss in my example because its best in my opinion, but it's pretty much the same thing with less/sass.
+So css modules is cool and all.
+But you probably want sass or something like that.
+I'm gonna use postcss in my example because its best in my opinion, but the setup is pretty much the same thing with less/sass.